DarthNoxix/Noxix-Cogs-2026/AbsenceManager/README.md

 [p]absence quickadd @user indefinite Personal reasons
 ```

+*Note: The absence start date is automatically set to when the command is executed.
+All timestamps are displayed in your local timezone using Discord's relative time format (e.g., "2 hours ago", "in 3 days").*

 **Modal Method:**
 When you use `[p]absence add @user`, a modal will open where you can:
 - Enter a reason (optional)